Fundamental energy cost for quantum measurement: Setting -our measurement model-

-While a quantum instrument accurately describes the measurement as an abstract process on the measured system, we are considering physical {\it implementations} of an instrument that incorporate all relevant systems that are involved in the measurement process.
+When we are interested in the energy cost, it is important to consider all instruments incorporating all relevant systems that are involved in the measurement process.
 In particular, the measurement outcome $k$ has to be stored in degrees of freedom of a physical system $M$.
-We model this register by a quantum system with Hilbert space $\mathcal{H}_M=\bigoplus_{k=1}^K \mathcal{H}_k$ and Hamiltonian $H_M=\bigoplus_{k=1}^K H_k$, which naturally captures all the important properties one generally demands from a classical memory\cite{parrondo-nature-physics}.
-We consider a state $\rho'_{M,k} \in\mathcal{H}_M$ to store the measurement outcome $k$ if it has support only on the subspace $\mathcal{H}_k$ corresponding to $k$.
-In this case, projection operators $\{Q_k\}_{k=1,...,K}$ which project onto the respective subspaces $\mathcal{H}_{k}$, i.e. satisfying $\sum_k Q_k =\1_M$ with $Q_k^2=Q_k=Q_k^{\dagger}$ for all $k$ and $Q_k\psi_k=\psi_k$ for all $\psi_k\in\mathcal{H}_k$, can be applied to read out the measurement outcome from the register.
+The register $M$ is often modeled by a quantum system with Hilbert space $\mathcal{H}_M=\bigoplus_{k=1}^K \mathcal{H}_k$ equipped with a Hamiltonian $H_M=\bigoplus_{k=1}^K H_k$, which naturally captures all the important properties one generally demands from a classical memory~\cite{parrondo-nature-physics}.
+The measurement outcome $k$ is stored in a state $\rho'_{M,k} \in \mathcal{S}(\mathcal{H}_M)$, whose support is only on $\mathcal{H}_k$.
+In this case, projection operators $\{Q_k\}_{k=1,...,K}$ onto the subspaces $\mathcal{H}_{k}$, respectively, can be applied when one would like to read out the measurement outcome from the register.
+Note that the set of projection operators $\{Q_k\}_{k=1,...,K}$ satisfy $\sum_k Q_k =\1_M$.

-More formally, an implementation of a quantum measurement is a tuple $(\rho_M, U_{SM}, \{Q_k\})$ determining the initial state $\rho_M$ of the memory register, the unitary dynamics $U_{SM}$ that describes the interaction between measured system and register, and the projections $\{Q_k\}$ on $M$ with which the outcome $k$ can be read out from the register after measurement.
-To any such tuple $(\rho_M, U_{SM}, \{Q_k\})$ we associate a {\it measurement step} $\mathcal{M}$, i.e. the channel that takes as input an arbitrary initial state $\rho_S$ of $S$ and outputs the post-measurement state
+To take into account the register $M$, we define the \emph{measurement step} $\mathcal{M}$ in the following way, which is quite common in the literature~\cite{sagawaueda08,sagawaueda09,parrondo-nature-physics}.
+First, a tuple $(\rho_M, U_{SM}, \{Q_k\})$ is called an implementation of a quantum measurement, where $\rho_M$ is the initial state of the memory register $M$, the unitary dynamics $U_{SM}$ describes the interaction between the measured system $S$ and the register $M$, and the projections $\{Q_k\}$ on $M$ with which the outcome $k$ can be read out from the register after measurement.
+To any such tuple $(\rho_M, U_{SM}, \{Q_k\})$, a measurement is described by the channel that takes as input an arbitrary initial state $\rho_S$ of $S$ and outputs the post-measurement state

 on $S$ and $M$ with probability